huge feeding workups

 When the seabirds aren’t busy in feeding workups they'll often settle on the ocean in huge rafts that can cover large areas.

-The Poor Knights Islands that we go past is the only place in the world that Buller’s Shearwater breed, and it’s also the only North Island breeding site for Fairy Prions which is why see both of these seabird species in such vast numbers.
+The Poor Knights Islands that we go past is the only place in the world that Buller’s Shearwater breed, and it’s also the only major North Island breeding site for Fairy Prions which is why see both of these seabird species in such vast numbers.

 keep updated